xadim/cake-factory/README.md

 ===================

-Cake Factory is a powered by Node.js software that supports MongoDB database.
+Cake Factory Api is a powered by Node.js software that is RESTful api application and supports MongoDB database.

 ## Dependencies Installation